goblimey/flightinfo/README.md

 I did some unit testing,
 but there are gaps.
-There could be a lot more testing of error cases, for example illegal data in the CSV, the user entering junk data, and so on.
+There should be a lot more testing of error cases, for example illegal data in the CSV, the user entering a junk date, and so on.
-There needs to be a lot more